Jirkaach1/WooMinecraft-offline-support/README.md

 https://github.com/WooMinecraft/woominecraft-wp
 https://github.com/WooMinecraft/WooMinecraft

-# This is an edited version of the original plugin which adds support to offline minecraft servers with additional qualitify of life features.
+# This is an edited version of the original plugin which adds support to offline minecraft servers with additional quality of life features.

 # WooMinecraft - Self-hosted Minecraft Donations